-Free BCTF workshops about racism
+Free BCTF workshops about antiracism

 The following workshops are free professional development opportunities for teachers and schools.
 It is recommended that schools book these workshops two to three weeks in advance of the anticipated date on which they will occur.
 All workshops are three hours in length.